Pamplona Solo Travel 1 Day Itinerary

 Pamplona Catedral Hotel

-Although I could not land a Travel Sustainable property in Pamplona, the hotel still employs a few eco-friendly practices: efficient water-use methods, no single-use plastics, and bike rentals.
+Although I could not land a Sustainable property in Pamplona, the hotel still employs a few eco-friendly practices: efficient water-use methods, no single-use plastics, and bike rentals.
 The reuse of the building as a hotel is also an eco-bonus.

 Top Things To Do in Pamplona